MicrosoftDocs/msix-docs/msix-src/package/persistent-identity.md

 At this point, you only need to keep the XML and CAT files after this.
 You can create several artifacts but we currently support up to 5 at the moment.

 ### Create the package
 1. Create a publisher bridging file to tell makeappx.exe what artifacts to use.
 This file is like the mapping file.
-Name it anything you like, e.g., artifacts.txt
+Name it anything you like, artifacts.txt
  ```
 [PublisherBridging]
 "artifact.xml" "artifact.cat"
 ```
 Each line must contain a pair of XML and CAT file paths.
 The artifacts must be ordered as they are applied.
-E.g., if you have two artifacts one for going **Publisher1->Publisher2**, and another for **Publisher2->Publisher3**, you must list first the one for **Publisher1->Publisher2**
+If you have two artifacts one for going **Publisher1->Publisher2**, and another for **Publisher2->Publisher3**, you must list first the one for **Publisher1->Publisher2**
 2. Call makeappx.exe with  **/pb** flag to point to the publisher bridging file:
 ```powershell
 makeappx.exe /p app.msix /d .\app\ /pb artifacts.txt